jaydudhatra1/rock-paper-scissors-game/cli-game/README.md

 3. localization
 4. Colors in CLI e.g. red color for failed input validation
 5. Need to add retry logic when game ends
+6. Need to work on including type defination in Angular
 ```